Freshwater

 Hydroelectric dams are strategic reservoirs that store and provide water for several uses, such as agriculture, human consumption, and recreation.
 The management of water availability according to seasonal fluctuations and the regulation of downstream floods are other functions of these assets.

-In the context of the Iberian Peninsula, EDP is taking actions to reverse the importance of fossil fuels, as is the case with the closure of the six dams in the Douro hydrographic basin, which includes three reservoir plants (Foz Tua, Baixo Sabor and Feiticeiro) and three run-of-river plants (Miranda, Bemposta and Picote), with a total installed capacity of 1.7 GW.
+In the context of the Iberian Peninsula, EDP is taking action to reverse the importance of fossil fuels, such as the sale of six dams in the Douro river basin in 2020, which included three reservoir plants (Foz Tua, Baixo Sabor and Feiticeiro) and three run-of-river plants (Miranda, Bemposta and Picote), with a total of 1.7 GW of installed capacity.
+In Brazil, at the end of 2022, EDP concluded the sale of the Mascarenhas hydroelectric plant, with 198 MW of installed capacity, located in the state of Espírito Santo.
+In 2023, EDP Brasil completed the sale of 80% of the Pecém thermoelectric plant.

 EDP regularly monitors water volume and quality at its facilities, identifies water-related business risks, and assesses the impact of its operations on water resources.